 It is convenient to prefix all MS, calibration tables, and output files produced in a run with a common string.
-For example, one might prefix all files from VLA project AM675 with AM675, e.g. AM675.ms, AM675.cal, AM675.clean.
+For example, one might prefix all files from VLA project AM675 with AM675, e.g. AM675.cla, AM675.clan.
 Then, will clean up all of these.